Mercedes-Benz 7G-Tronic transmission: Key data

+↑ Differences in gear ratios have a measurable, direct impact on vehicle dynamics, performance, waste emissions as well as fuel mileage; 1 2 Forward gears only; ↑ 2nd generation of advanced automatic transmissions, at Mercedes-Benz referred to as NAG 2 (New Automatic Gearbox Generation 2 · German: Neue Automatikgetriebe-Generation 2); ↑ Torque converter · German: Wandler or Drehmomentwandler;

+History

 This fifth-generation transmission was the first 7-speed automatic transmission ever used on a production passenger vehicle.
-It initially debuted in Autumn 2003 on 5 different V8-cylinder models: the E 500, S 430, S 500, CL 500, and SL 500.
+It initially was introduced in autumn 2003 on five different V8-cylinder models: the E 500, S 430, S 500, CL 500, and SL 500.
 It became available on many 6-cylinder models too.
 Turbocharged V12 engines, 4-cylinder applications and commercial vehicles continued to use the older Mercedes-Benz 5G-Tronic transmission for many years.

-The company claims that the 7G-Tronic is more fuel efficient and has shorter acceleration times and quicker intermediate sprints than the outgoing 5-speed automatic transmission.
-It has 2 reverse gears.

-The transmission can skip gears when downshifting.
-It also has a torque converter lock-up on all 7 gears, allowing better transmission of torque for improved acceleration.
-The transmission's casing is made of magnesium alloy, a first for the industry, to save weight.
-The 7G-Tronic transmission is built at the Mercedes-Benz Stuttgart-Untertuerkheim plant in Germany, the site of Daimler-Benz's original production facility.

-In July 2009, Mercedes-Benz announced they are working on a new nine-speed automatic.